 Although it seems like we just wrapped up 2018 returns, it is already time to start thinking about the next tax season!
-Be sure you’re ready for the upcoming filing season by ensuring your withholdings or estimated tax payments are up to date.
+Be sure you’re ready for the upcoming tax season by planning and ensuring your withholdings or estimated tax payments are up to date by year-end.

 If you’re a W-2 employee or take money out of a pension or annuity, the IRS website has a handy tool to help you ensure you’re withholding the proper amount.
 The tax withholding estimator allows you to check up on your withholdings and will estimate whether or not you will get a refund or have an amount due.
 This allows you to then fill out an updated form W-4 to adjust your withholdings on your wages if need be.
 The W-4 form gets filed with your employer, not the IRS.
 If you are the recipient of a pension or annuity amount, you can update your withholdings with a form W-4P that gets filed with your payer.